Dabble-of-DevOps-BioHub/fab_coreui_theme/README.rst

 	)

-Then in  your HTML templates you can bring in the static files relative to `static/coreui`  -
+Then in  your HTML templates you can bring in the static files relative to `static`  -

 .. code-block:: python